The One Marketing Automation Hack That Deserves Your Attention

 Don’t underestimate the influence of knowing simple things like name, gender and basic shopping behaviors.
 Even emails that simply include the first name of the recipient within the subject line receive higher click-through rates than emails that don’t.

-Ideally, your personalisation efforts should go beyond the subject line, with automated marketing messages that present the most relevant CTA at the most appropriate time.
-To this point, personalised email automations generate up to 6X higher revenue than non-personalised emails because they’re triggered to send during crucial sales cycle junctures, and their content is directly pertinent to the recipient.
+Ideally, your personalization efforts should go beyond the subject line, with automated marketing messages that present the most relevant CTA at the most appropriate time.
+To this point, personalized email automations generate up to 6X higher revenue than non-personalized emails because they’re triggered to send during crucial sales cycle junctures, and their content is directly pertinent to the recipient.
 Well-nurtured leads also tend to make 47% larger purchases when they do finally click that “buy” button.

-But what do you if you’re among the 38% of marketers who report having inaccurate data and yet you still want to personalise your marketing automation?
+But what do you if you’re among the 38% of marketers who report having inaccurate data and yet you still want to personalize your marketing automation?

 1. Use Chatbots to Creatively Gather More Accurate Customer Data